RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-14-recursion-and-memoization.markdown

 >&nbsp;<br/>
 >~ L. Peter Deutsch

 Recursion is available in many high-level languages, including Ruby.
-Recursive solutions can be wonderful in their elegance.
-At the same time, recursion can lead to performance pitfalls.
+Such solutions can be joyfully elegant.
+At the same time, the pursuit of elegance can lead to performance pitfalls if we don't think things through.

-Fortunately, we can use an optimization technique to fix the performance problem before it occurs.
+Fortunately, we can use optimization techniques to address performance problems before they occur.
+Memoization is one technique in our arsenal.
 <!--more-->
 ###Before Memoization
 Consider a method called `fibo(n)` that calculates the _nth_ number of the [Fibonacci](http://en.wikipedia.org/wiki/Fibonacci_number) sequence.